This post may include affiliate links; see our disclosure policy.

 • Malfy, Aviation, and Beefeater London Dry have a botanical flavor that blends well in cocktails.

-What about Rose’s lime cordial?
+A note about Rose’s lime cordial

-If you’re a cocktail connoisseur, you’ll know that Rose’s Lime Cordial, often called Rose’s Lime Juice, was traditionally used in a gin gimlet.
+If you’re a cocktail connoisseur, you’ll know that Rose’s lime cordial, often called Rose’s lime juice or just Rose’s, was traditionally used in a gin gimlet.
 Purists think that a gimlet is only a gimlet if it’s made with Rose’s, citing historical recipes and the distinct flavor the cordial imparts.
-However, we argue (and most modern bartenders agree) that using fresh lime juice makes a fresher, more balanced drink.

 Types of gimlet recipes